microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

 1. Select any contact to be viewed in *YourAlias Contact Main Form*.

 ## <a name="data"></a>Create Power Automate flows w/ data (CUD) event trigger for virtual table
-In this exercise, you’ll learn to create Power Automate flows w/ data (CUD) event trigger for virtual table that’s offered by the standard Dataverse connector.
+In this exercise, you’ll learn to create Power Automate flows w/ a data (CUD) event trigger for virtual table that’s offered by the standard Dataverse connector.
 To perform this exercise, follow these steps:
 1. On Power Apps/Automate maker portal, select the **Flows** section, **+ New flow** dropdown menu, and **Automated cloud flow** item.

    ![Screenshot](../../images/automated-cloud-flow.png)